mh001/buybackcalc/README.md

 `./buybackcalc`

 if execution permission is set for the script.

-* In a DOS `cmd` window, I run the script with

-`bash buybackcalc`

-where bash is Cygwin binary.

 * If `nud` is not running and you know the Nubits moneysupply, you can uncomment the line